How to Use the Garden Planners

 Pages for notes, brainstorming and mind mapping before you begin planning

-Pages for inventorying seeds, tools, books, garden chemicals and existing garden plants including herbs, perennials, container plants and orchard trees & shrubs
+Pages for inventorying seeds, tools, books, garden chemicals and existing garden plants including herbs, perennials, flowers, container plants and orchard trees & shrubs

 Pages to record your favorite websites and apps, garden suppliers, instructions for garden chemicals